-The pandemic has created what is known as an Advanced Persistent Threat (APT) to healthcare entities.
+The pandemic has aggravated an existing risk known as an Advanced Persistent Threat (APT) targeted at healthcare entities.

 APT groups are using the COVID-19 pandemic as part of their cyber operations.
 These cyber threat actors will often masquerade as trusted entities.